madprops/gifmaker/README.md

 ---

+> **seed** (Type: int | Default: None)

+> **frameseed** (Type: int | Default: None)

+> **filterseed** (Type: int | Default: None)

+> **wordseed** (Type: int | Default: None)

+The random component can be seeded.

+This means that if you give it a value, it will always act the same.

+This can be useful if you want to replicate results.

+There are 3 random generators.

+One takes care of picking frames and is controlled by `frameseed`.

+One takes care of picking words and numbers and is controlled by `wordseed`.

+One takes care of picking filters and is controlled by `filterseed`.

+If those are not defined, then it will assign the generic `seed` (if defined).

+If no seed is defined then it won't use seeds and be truly random (the default).

+---

 If a number argument has a default you can use `p` and `m` operators.

 `p` means `plus` while `m` means `minus`.